radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/update-environment.md

 The *Update Environment* dialog box contains a **Version** dropdown field to update the environment version.
 To update your version number, select the correct number from the **Version** drop down menu.
 Your currently installed version number is displayed just above the dropdown menu for reference.

-> **NOTE:** Environment versions can only be updated incrementally.
+> [!note] Environment versions can only be updated incrementally.
 You must select the version number that immediately succeeds your current environment version.

 ![image description](images/select-version.png)